katiestar99/ansible/docs/docsite/rst/network/user_guide/network_working_with_command_output.rst

 Handling prompts in network modules
 ===================================

 Network devices may require that you answer a prompt before performing a change on the device.
-Individual network modules such as :ref:`cisco.ios.ios_command <ansible_collections.cisco.ios.ios_command_module>` and :ref:`cisco.nxos.nxos_command <ansible_collections.cisco.nxos.nxos_command_module>` can handle this with a ``prompt`` parameter.
+Individual network modules such as :ref:`cisco.ios.ios_command <assible_collections.cisco.ios.ios_command_module>` and :ref:`cisco.nxos.nxos_command <assible_collections.cisco.nxos.nxos_command_module>` can handle this with a ``prompt`` parameter.

 .. note::

 	``prompt`` is a Python regex.
 If you add special characters such as ``?`` in the ``prompt`` value, the prompt won't match and you will get a timeout.
 To avoid this, ensure that the ``prompt`` value is a Python regex that matches the actual device prompt.
 Any special characters must be handled correctly in the ``prompt`` regex.

-You can also use the :ref:`ansible.netcommon.cli_command <ansible_collections.ansible.netcommon.cli_command_module>` to handle multiple prompts.
+You can also use the :ref:`assible.netcommon.cli_command <assible_collections.assible.netcommon.cli_command_module>` to handle multiple prompts.

 .. code-block:: yaml

   ---
-  - name: multiple prompt, multiple answer (mandatory check for all prompts) ansible.netcommon.cli_command:
+  - name: multiple prompt, multiple answer (mandatory check for all prompts) assible.netcommon.cli_command:
       command: "copy sftp sftp://user@host//user/test.img"
       check_all: True
       prompt: